Electric Magnetic Field Generation | White Paper

 dB compression point

-Differences in compression characteristics between Class A and AB are not so large as long as the load has a good VSWR performance.
-As such, the 1dB compression point performance is quite comparable between these two Classes
+When the load has good VSWR performance, the differences in compression characteristics between Class A and AB are not significant.
+Therefore, the 1dB compression point performance is quite comparable between these two classes.

 The RadiField® – Electric Field Generator (Triple A)